DawidJerdonek/Take-Home/README.md

 Players can save their progress to brainCloud by clicking save or save and exit.
 How to Demo:

-What I found easy:
+### What I found easy:
 I liked how easy to navigate and quite user friendly brainCloud is.
 I think the documentation and explanations that brainCloud provides for their service are incredibly good, intuitive and quite comprehensive.
 Implementing user statistics and achievements was straight forward and easy to understand.

-What I found difficult:
+### What I found difficult:
 Implementing Leaderboards into the project and understanding how they are handled.

-What skills I have learned:
+### What skills I have learned:
-I learned how to set up brainCloud backend for a game.
+How to set up brainCloud backend for a game.
-The service seems incredibly valuable and impressive in terms of features and tools which it provides.
+BrainCloud is incredibly valuable and impressive in terms of features and tools which it provides.
-I learned how to send data from client to brainCloud leaderboards.
+How to send data from client to brainCloud leaderboards.
 How to implement and display statistics for users.
 How to implement and display achievements for users.
 How I can apply permanent upgrades in a game to a user based on achievements.

-Video Link:
+### Video Link: